Borrowed Time (film): Plot

 In the Old West, a sheriff and his young son are traveling on a wagon trail.
 The sheriff gives his son his own pocket watch and his hat for good luck.
 During their trek, their stagecoach is attacked by bandits.
 While the sheriff attempts to fend off their attackers, the son drives the wagon, but loses control when it collides with a rock, breaking a wagon wheel, and causing the sheriff to be flung over a nearby cliff's edge.
 The son recovers, and observes the damage.
 As he looks around, he finds his father hanging on to a lower rock ledge.
 Attempting to reach his father with his hand, he isn't able to reach him; subsequently, the sheriff hands his son his rifle for additional leverage, and the son begins to pull him up.
 Before the son can pull his father to the top of the cliff, he puts his finger inside the trigger guard and accidentally fires the rifle, killing his father by mistake, leaving the young son traumatized.

 Many years later, the son has risen to the office of the sheriff, and visits the cliff where his father died.
 Reliving the events of that day, he contemplates suicide, unable to cope with the guilt.
 He allows himself to slip off the cliff's edge, but when he sees the pocket watch his father gave him, he attempts to climb back onto the cliff, almost falling off in the process.
 He manages to get back up and retrieves the pocket watch, then breaks down crying.
 He cradles the watch in his hands and breathes deeply in a short moment of solace.
-He holds the watch close to his heart, and it starts ticking.
+He holds the watch close to his heart, and it starts ticking again.